 The Brown Act generally requires all meetings of a legislative body to occur within the boundaries of the local agency. § 54954(b).
-There are exceptions to this rule, however, such as allowing meetings with a legislative body of another local agency in that agency's jurisdiction.
-Meetings held outside of a local agency's boundaries pursuant to an exception still must comply with agenda and notice requirements, which are discussed below.
+There are limited exceptions to this rule, however, such as allowing meetings with a legislative body of another local agency in that agency's jurisdiction.
+Meetings held outside of a local agency's boundaries pursuant to an exception still must comply with agenda and notice requirements, as discussed below.

-"Teleconferencing" may be used as a method for conducting meetings whereby members of a legislative body may be counted towards a quorum and participate fully in the meeting from remote locations. § 54953(b).
-If a member participates in a meeting via teleconferencing, the following requirements apply: (1) the remote locations must be connected to the main meeting location by telephone, video or both; (2) the notice and agenda of the meeting must identify the remote locations; (3) the remote locations must be posted and accessible to the public; (4) all votes must be by roll call; and (5) the meeting must in all respects comply with the Brown Act, including participation by members of the public present in remote locations.
+"Teleconferencing" may be used by members of a legislative body as a way to participate fully in the meeting from remote locations. § 54953(b).
+If a member participates in a meeting via teleconferencing, the following requirements apply: (1) the remote location must be connected to the main meeting location by telephone, video or both; (2) the notice and agenda of the meeting must identify the remote location; (3) the remote location must be posted and accessible to the public; (4) all votes must be by roll call; and (5) the meeting must comply with the Brown Act, which includes allowing participation by members of the public present in remote locations.
 A quorum of the legislative body must participate from locations within the jurisdiction, but other members may participate from outside the jurisdiction.
 The teleconferencing rules only apply to members of the legislative body.
-Staff members, attorneys, or consultants may participate remotely without following the posting and public access requirements of the teleconferencing rules.
+Staff members, attorneys or consultants may participate remotely without following the posting and public access requirements of the teleconferencing rules.